rahulraja25/rahulraja25.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a second year graduate student at the University of Michigan, Ann Arbor and I am fortunate to be advised by [Stella X. Yu](http://web.eecs.umich.edu/~stellayu/index.html).
-I am broadly interested in machine learning with applications in computer vision.
+I am currently a Research Associate and Adjunct lecturer at the University of Michigan.
+I am a Master's graduate from the University of Michigan, Ann Arbor and I was fortunate to be advised by [Stella X. Yu](http://web.eecs.umich.edu/~stellayu/index.html).
+I am broadly interested in machine learning with applications in computer vision and Natural Language Processing.
+In specific, I am exploring the emerging learning capabilities of Large language models (In-Context learning) and
-Prior to joining UMich, I was a junior researcher at the [Indian Institute of Science](https://www.iisc.ac.in/) where I got to extensively work on semantic segmentation, learning with limited labeled data, domain adaptation, active and self-supervised learning.
+Prior to joining UMich, I was a junior researcher at the [Indian Institute of Science](https://www.iisc.ac.in/) where I got to extensively work on semantic segmentation, learning with limited labelled data, domain adaptation, active and self-supervised learning.

 Before my stint at IISc, I was a Software Engineer in [Robert Bosch](https://www.bosch.in/) where I worked on applying statistical machine learning algorithms to develop component models for vehicle modelling software(VeMoX).
-In undergrad, I had interned in the student satellite program from [ISRO](https://www.isro.gov.in/) where I worked on developing an attitude determination algorithm using Extended Kalman filters.
+In undergrad, I interned in the student satellite program from [ISRO](https://www.isro.gov.in/) where I worked on developing an attitude determination algorithm using Extended Kalman filters.

-On the personal front, I enjoy long treks, music from Pink Floyd and Odesza, learning about behavioural economics, psychology and exploring financial markets.
+I enjoy long treks, music from Pink Floyd and Odesza, learning about behavioural economics, psychology and exploring financial markets.
 I am an AI researcher by day and a geo-political analyst by night.
-Can talk about AI, MMA, F1 and life all day, everyday:)
+Can talk about AI, MMA, F1 and life all day, every day :)

-I am open for research collaborations.
+I am open to research collaborations.
 Hit me up to discuss and collaborate on potential research problems!

-<span style="color:red"> Update: I am on the Industry job market!
+<span style="color:red"> Update: I am in the Industry job market!
 Please reach out (narend@umich.edu) if I might be a good fit for your team. </span>

 **News**:

 <ul>
+<li> Serving as a reviewer for ECCV 2024</li>
 <li> Serving as a Graduate Student Instructor (GSI) at the School of Information in Winter 2023.</li>
 <li> Serving as a Graduate Student Instructor (GSI) at the School of Information in fall 2022.</li>
 <li> Serving as a reviewer for <b>IEEE PMLR</b>. </li>